Dabbling in Jet Lag

 Head to Strasbourg’s Notre Dame Cathedral for one of the most magnificent pieces of Gothic architecture.
 Then, spend a few hours wandering the streets of La Petite France.
 Here you’ll find narrow cobbled streets lined with rows of brightly painted half-timbered houses.
 It looks like a scene out of a storybook.

 Of course, no trip to Strasbourg is complete without trying some traditional Alsatian food.
-And while there are tons of restaurants to choose from, Restaurant de la Victoire is one of my favorites.
+And while there are tons of restaurants to choose from, Restaurant de la Victoire was one of my favorites.

 Saverne to Strasbourg: